JulieKFurberg/recurrentpseudo/README.md

 ### More covariates

-Assume that we wish to add an extra baseline covariates to the model fit.
+Assume that we wish to add extra baseline covariates to the model fit.
 For the sake of illustration, we have simulated a continuous covariate,
 ![Z_2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;Z_2 "Z_2"),
 and a categorical covariate,
 ![Z_3](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;Z_3 "Z_3").